Cloudnaut/HFFDC/README.md

 HFFDC.exe -gc big.img 20971520 //Create checksum file for your big image file with blocksize 20MB HFFDC.exe -chksmcpy big.img "Z:\Backups\big.img" //Copy only differences.
 Assuming the target file has been checksumed once

+Example 2 [Windows Only]: (Sync a directory to a network location) [Script usage might change]

+1. Download HFFDC-Backup.ps1
+2. Edit the "Adjust Settings here" section
+3. Execute the script

 ```

+## Disclaimer
+This program comes with absolutely no warranty of any kind